Cope

-The cope (known in Latin as pluviale 'rain coat' or cappa 'cape') is a liturgical vestment, more precisely a long mantle or cloak, open in front and fastened at the breast with a band or clasp.
+A cope (pluviale ("rain coat") or cappa ("cape")) is a liturgical long mantle or cloak, open at the front and fastened at the breast with a band or clasp.
 It may be of any liturgical colour.

-A cope may be worn by any rank of the clergy.
+A cope may be worn by any rank of the Catholic or Anglican clergy, and by licensed lay ministers on certain occasions.
 If worn by a bishop, it is generally accompanied by a mitre.
 The clasp, which is often highly ornamented, is called a morse.
 In art, angels are often shown wearing copes, especially in Early Netherlandish painting.

 History

-There has been little change in the character of the vestment from the earliest ages.
-Then as now it was made of a piece of silk or other cloth of semicircular shape, which distinguished it from the earlier form of chasuble, as a chasuble had straight edges sewn together in front.
-Both are similar in form and origin to the Orthodox phelonion.
+There has been little change in the character of the cope since it was first worn by the clergy.
+It was made of a semicircular piece of silk or other material, its shape distinguishing it from the chasuble, which had straight edges sewn together in front.
+Both garments are similar in form and origin to the Orthodox phelonion.

-The only noticeable modification which the cope has undergone lies in the disappearance of the hood.
-Some early examples feature a triangular hood, which was intended to be of practical utility in covering the head in processions, etc., but over time the hood became merely ornamental, and is commonly represented by a sort of shield of embroidery, sometimes adorned with a fringe or tassel.
-The fact that in many early chasubles, as depicted in the drawings of the eighth and ninth centuries, we see clear traces of a primitive hood, strongly confirms the view that in their origin cope and chasuble were identical, the chasuble being only a cope with its edges sewn together.
+Modern copes no longer have a hood.
+Some early examples feature a triangular hood, which was intended to protect the head during processions, but over time the hood it came to represented by a shield-shaped piece of embroidery that sometimes adorned with a fringe or tassel.
+Early chasubles depicted in 8th- and 9th-century drawings, have a primitive style of hood, suggesting that the cope and the chasuble had a common origin.